Posted January 30th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog, Top News.

 Did you ever have that feeling like a cloud of lively bats is swarming about your head?
 I have and it's really challenging to get bat guano out of a sweater.

-Posted January 6th, 2014 by & filed under Wilderness Fasts & Earth Based Healing.
+Posted January 6th, 2014 by counseling center & filed under Ecotherapy.

 May beauty unfold throughout the year!!…